JiNova/team_hackerman/README.md

 ## Description:
 - Implement a server in C that reads data from a socket and writes it to memory with an unsafe memory operation
-- Implement a client program that writes a malicious payload (e.g., code that exploits the server and spawns a shell) to the server's socket
+- Implement a client program that writes a malicious payload to spawn a reverse shell via TCP to the server's socket

 ## Crafting the vulnerable system:
 - Create a vulnerable environment in a vm(We are using Ubuntu 16.04 64-bit) through disabling protections such as ASLR